delawaremathguy/ShoppingList14/README.md

  ![](Screenshot3.jpg)  ![](Screenshot4.jpg)

 The main screen is a TabView, to show
-* a current shopping list,
+* a current shopping list (which can appear as a single section, or in multiple sections by Location)
-* a (searchable) list of previously purchased items,
+* a (searchable) list of previously purchased items, with one section showing items "purchased today" and a second section showing all other items
 * a list of "locations" in a store, such as "Dairy," "Fruits & Vegetables," "Deli," and so forth,
 * an in-store timer, to track how long it takes you to complete shopping, and
 * optionally, for purposes of demonstration, a "Dev Tools" tab to make wholesale adjustments to the data and the shopping list display.

-The CoreData model has only two entities named "ShoppingItem" and "Location," with every ShoppingItem having a to-one relationship to a Location (the inverse is to-many).

-* `ShoppingItem`s have an id (UUID), a name, a quantity, a boolean "onList" that indicates whether the item is on the list for today's shopping exercise, or not on the list (and so available in the purchased list for future promotion to the shopping list), and also an "isAvailable" boolean that provides a strike-through appearance for the item when false (sometimes an item is on the list, but not available today, and I want to remember that when planning the future shopping list).
-New to this project is the addition of a dateLastPurchsed for a ShoppingItem.

-* `Location`s have an id (UUID), a name, a visitationOrder (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

 For the first two tabs, tapping on the circular button on the leading edge moves a shopping item from one list to the other list (from "on the list" to "purchased" and vice-versa).

 Tapping on any item (*not the leading circular button*) in either list lets you edit it for name, quantity, assign/edit the store location in which it is found, or even delete the item.
-Long pressing on an item gives you a contextMenu to let you move items between lists, toggle between the item being available and not available, or directly delete the item.
+Long pressing on an item gives you a contextMenu to let you move items between lists, toggle between the item being available and not available, or directly delete the item.  (*Items not available will have a greyed-out, italic presentation on screen*.)

 The shopping list is sorted by the visitation order of the location in which it is found (and then alphabetically within each Location).
 Items in the shopping list cannot be otherwise re-ordered, although all items in the same Location have the same color as a form of grouping.
 Tapping on the leading icon in the navigation bar will toggle the display from a simple, one-section list, to a multi-section list.